 Add the broccoli to the skillet along with about 1/4 cup water.
 Cover and steam over medium heat until the broccoli is bright green and just a little beyond tender-crisp.
 Remove from the heat.

 Combine the cooked pasta with the broccoli mixture (along with any liquid remaining in the pan) and dried tomatoes in a serving container.
 Toss together and season with salt and pepper.

-Serve at once, passing around dried hot red pepper flakes and lemon or lime wedges for embellishing individual portions.
+Serve at once, passing around dried hot red pepper flakes, and lemon or lime wedges if desired for embellishing individual portions.